What does a blended, Socratic environment mean?

 Michael Horn explains it like this, "Student-centered learning is essentially the combination of two related ideas: personalized learning (what some call 'individualized learning') and competency-based learning (also called 'mastery-based learning')."
 Our blended approach allows, or rather enables, the type of personalized and competency based learning that creates a student centered learning system.

 Yes.
-We are fully accredited through AdvancED, a division of the nation's largest accrediting body focused on future forward school's and continuos school improvement.
+We are fully accredited through AdvancED, a division of the nation's largest accrediting body focused on future forward school's and continuous school improvement.